August 18, 2025

 Yes, each of the systems in this guide can be configured so tickets reach the right station automatically, though the routing logic may live in your POS, in the KDS, or in a third-party integration.
 In practice, you can usually send pizzas to the oven station, salads to cold prep, and delivery orders to a dedicated expo screen without manual sorting, but you’ll need to configure those rules with your POS or KDS provider.

 Yes, digital displays remove handwriting interpretation errors and make modifications like "no onions" or allergen warnings more visible than paper tickets.
-Restaurants typically see fewer remakes and comps within the first month after switching from paper to screens.
+Research from Lavu finds restaurants using digital systems see a 60 to 80% drop in order errors.
+A Johnson & Wales University KDS review found most operations see fewer remakes and comps within the first month after switching from paper to screens.

 The right kitchen display system pulls every order into a single, organized view so your team can move faster, avoid errors, and keep service steady even during peak hours.
 Once tickets appear instantly on screen, already routed to the correct station, your kitchen gains the clarity and speed that paper can’t match.
 Pair the KDS with tools that support clean routing across every channel, including solutions like Loman, which already sends tightly formatted, POS-ready orders straight into your workflow.
 Choose a setup that syncs smoothly with your POS, fits your menu’s routing needs, and feels intuitive for staff on day one.
 A well-matched system quickly pays for itself by tightening execution, reducing mistakes, and keeping orders moving exactly when it matters most.